MarkosKon/already-styled-components/README.md

 - `brand`: `element`
 - `fixedTop`: `bool` (is the Navbar fixed top now?)
 - `fixedBreakpoint`: a `ref` used by the IntersectionObserver of the Navbar
+- `mobileBreakpoint`: a number that indicates the screen size in which we hide the desktop links and show the hamburger button that opens the mobile menu.
 - `c`: (color) `string`
 - `bc`: (background color) `string`
 - `hc`: (hover color) `string`